stoermelder/vcvrack-packone/docs/EightFace.md

 With the option "Autoload first preset" on the context menu you can autoload the first preset slot when a preset of 8FACE itself is loaded.
 This is useful when changing presets of 8FACE with another 8FACE module to get 64 preset slots.

 This module was added in v1.0.5 of PackOne.
+8FACEx2 was added in v1.3.0 of PackOne.